 Heatley Secondary College offers an amazing range of co-curricular and extra-curricular activities across the categories of Sport, Community Service, Cultural and Academic Endeavour.
 They occur both during school hours, and through after hours programs.
-Lunch time clubs include Chess, Computers, Lepidoptera (butterfly), Ichthyology (fish), Community Gardening, Choir, College Bands (Junior and Senior Riffs), to name some.
+Lunch time clubs include Chess, Computers, Ichthyology (fish), Community Gardening, Choir, College Bands (Junior and Senior Riffs), to name some.
 After school activities include a range of sporting and cultural activities, and many of our indigenous students are involved in the Duke's Program.
+Of note is the On Your Bike program: a resilience program whereby a team of students and staff train towards the goal of participating in the Townsville to Cairns bike ride.